hackerpranavpandey/SOI_Mission_Mars_Terrain/README.md

 ## Project Structure
+- `Mars_Lander_ML.ipynb` : Notebook for training different ML models like Logistic Regression, Decision Teee, Random Forest and Xgboost.
+- `SOI_Mission_Mars_Terrain_Report`: Report file about our approach and how we concluded to choose ResNet152.
+- `SOI_Mission_Mars_Terrain_Contribution`: File containing contributions of both members.
+- `Train_CNN_Scratch.ipynb`: Notebook for training CNN model from scratch.
+- `Train_Vision_Transformer.ipynb`: Notebook for testing the Vision Transformer model thart was pretrained.
+- `SOI_SDS_Classes_ResNet18_DesNet.ipynb`: This was trained by another team member.
 - `Train_ResNet152.ipynb`: Notebook for training the ResNet152 model.
 - `Test_ResNet152.ipynb`: Notebook for testing the ResNet152 model on the test dataset.
 - `MissionMarsTerrain_submission.csv`: Final predictions on the test dataset.